xuyuji9000/linux-playground/build-linux-kernel-and-module/Readme.md

-This file is used to document the learning of building Linux kernel.
+This file is used to document the learning of building Linux kernel and module.

 - Distribution: Centos 8

 - Build machine spec: 4 vCPU, 16G memory

-# Steps
+# Kernel Build Steps

 1. Prepare machine